aodn/data-services/AODN/AODN-WAVE-DM/DOT-WA-WAVE/README.md

 Another link to a zip file containing some metadata of this site is also available for download even though we fall in the case that no digitalised data was provided.

-Each zip file

-Converts wave data from the waverider instruments.
-Only the digital data is being processed from the following KML file:

 #### Using the Script
 ```bash